 After both these things are provided, the insurer does a full assessment of the claim to determine the monthly premiums.

-A common reason for denial of a life insurance claim is when people put misinformation in their application.
+A common reason for a life insurance claim to get denied is that people put misinformation in their application.
 This can be done intentionally or unintentionally.
 Sometimes people will include what they consider to be white lies to lower their premiums, or leave out information that they don’t consider important.

 Some examples of this: